-Fig. 1: Human2LocoMan provides a unified framework for collecting human demonstrations and teleoperated robot wholebody motions, along with cross-embodiment policy learning for quadrupedal manipulation.
-Human data is used for model pretraining, while robot data is leveraged for policy finetuning.
-Human2LocoMan achieves positive transfer from human to quadrupedal embodiments, facilitating versatile manipulation skills for unimanual and bimanual, non-prehensile and prehensile, precise tool-use, and long-horizon tasks.
+Fig. 1: Human2LocoMan provides a unified framework for collecting human demonstrations and teleoperated robot wholebody motions, enabling flexible and scalable data collection.
+Human data is used for cross-embodiment model pretraining, while robot data is leveraged for policy finetuning.
+Human2LocoMan achieves positive transfer from human to quadrupedal embodiments, facilitating versatile quadrupedal manipulation.

 Abstract-Quadrupedal robots have demonstrated impressive locomotion capabilities in complex environments, but equipping them with autonomous versatile manipulation skills in a scalable way remains a significant challenge.
-In this work, we introduce a cross-embodiment imitation learning system for quadrupedal manipulation, leveraging data collected from both humans and LocoMan, a quadruped equipped with multiple manipulation modes.
-Specifically, we develop a teleoperation and data collection pipeline, which unifies and modularizes the observation and action spaces of the human and the robot.
-To effectively leverage the collected data, we propose an efficient modularized architecture that supports co-training and pretraining on structured modalityaligned data across different embodiments.
+In this work, we introduce a system that integrates data collection and imitation learning from both humans and LocoMan, a quadrupedal robot with multiple manipulation modes.
+Specifically, we introduce a teleoperation and data collection pipeline, supported by dedicated hardware, which unifies and modularizes the observation and action spaces of the human and the robot.
+To effectively leverage the collected data, we propose an efficient learning architecture that supports co-training and pretraining with multimodal data across different embodiments.
 Additionally, we construct the first manipulation dataset for the LocoMan robot, covering various household tasks in both unimanual and bimanual modes, supplemented by a corresponding human dataset.
-We validate our system on six real-world manipulation tasks, where it achieves an average success rate improvement of 41.9% overall and 79.7% under out-of-distribution (OOD) settings compared to the baseline.
-Pretraining with human data contributes a 38.6% success rate improvement overall and 82.7% under OOD settings, enabling consistently better performance with only half the amount of robot data.
-Our code, hardware, and data are open-sourced at: https://human2bots.github.io.
+Experimental results demonstrate that our data collection and training framework significantly improves the efficiency and effectiveness of imitation learning, enabling more versatile quadrupedal manipulation capabilities.
+Our hardware, data, and code are open-sourced at: https://human2bots.github.io.